1921 FOOTBALL SEASON RESULTS

 GRIFFITH DISTRICT FOOTBALL ASSOCIATION REPORT- GRIFFITH v BINYA

 On Sunday last Griffith was defeated at Griffith by Binya by 17 points.
-Griffith lead by 1 point at half-time and their play in the third quarter lead supporters to believe the would be it at the finish, however, Binya's forwards tried every time they got possession of the ball and the result was as above stated.
-Griffith were two men short through out the game.
+Griffith led by 1 point at half-time and their play in the third quarter lead supporters to believe the would be it at the finish, however, Binya's forwards tried every time they got possession of the ball and the result was as above stated.
+Griffith were two men short throughout the game.

 There is a rule in the association which states that any person who had not played prior to August 1 will not be allowed to participate in matches after that date.
 This is the reason Griffith has been short-handed.